manojsiddoji/php-hook/README.md

 # php-hook

-# Add "Back to Home" Button for Single Blog Posts

-This WordPress plugin snippet adds a **"Back to Home"** button at the end of single blog posts, providing users with an easy way to navigate back to the homepage.
+This snippet adds a **"Back to Home"** button at the end of single blog posts, providing users with an easy way to navigate back to the homepage.

 ## Features

 - Displays a **"Back to Home"** button only on single blog posts.
 - Includes an SVG home icon and label for better UX.
 - Uses WordPress' `home_url()` to dynamically generate the homepage link.
-- Customizable via WordPress hooks.
+- Customizable via WordPress php hooks.

 ## Installation